Lucius Aemilius Paullus Macedonicus: Family life and descendants

 Paullus's father Lucius Aemilius Paullus died in the Battle of Cannae in 216 BC, when Paullus was still a boy.
 The Aemilii Paulli were connected by marriage and political interests to the Scipios, but their role in his subsequent upbringing is not clear.

 Paullus had been married first to Papiria Masonis (or Papiria Masonia), daughter of the consul Gaius Papirius Maso (consul in 231 BC), whom he divorced, according to Plutarch, for no particular reason.
 From this marriage, four children were born: two sons and two daughters.
-He divorced his wife while his younger son was still a baby, according to Roman historians; thus the divorce probably took place around 183 BC-182.
+He divorced his wife while his younger son was still a baby, according to Roman historians; thus the divorce probably took place around 183–182 BC.
 Nevertheless, he was elected consul in 182.

 Paullus then married a second time (this wife's name is unknown) and had two more sons, the elder born around 181 and the younger born around 176, and another daughter, Aemilia Tertia, who was a small girl when he was chosen consul for the second time.
+She married Marcus Porcius Cato Licinianus, son of Cato the Elder.

 Since four boys were too many for a father to support through the cursus honorum, Paullus decided to give the oldest two boys up for adoption, probably between 175 and 170.
 The elder boy was adopted in the Fabia family and became Quintus Fabius Maximus Aemilianus, thus joining his fortunes to the house of Quintus Fabius Maximus Verrucosus, a national hero.
 The younger boy, possibly named Lucius, was adopted by his own cousin, Publius Cornelius Scipio, elder son and heir of Scipio Africanus, and became Publius Cornelius Scipio Aemilianus, thus becoming heir to the legacy of Rome's most influential political dynasty.